cosmos/cosmos-sdk/docs/architecture/adr-004-genesis-modes.md

 - Reduce confusion when initializing the app, as now you can only provide a genesis file with all its fields defined.
 - Add a command to populate a genesis file from the mandatory values.
+- Prevent accidental startups as the chain now only starts if all the fields of the genesis file are populated.

 ### Negative

-- The chain now only starts if all the fields of the genesis file are populated.
 - Remove the current single option to partially fill in the genesis on the initialization (_i.e_ only with a few non-mandatory fields missing).
 This can be replaced by the following flow: